-Led by Provost and Vice-President Academic Rhonda Lenton and Vice-President Finance and Administration Gary Brewer, the Academic and Administrative Program Review is a structured assessment of York's programs and services based on a set of common criteria.
+Led by the Provost and Vice-President Academic and Vice-President Finance and Administration, the Academic and Administrative Program Review was a structured assessment of York's programs and services based on a set of common criteria.

-With a focus on quality and sustainability, the Academic and Administrative Program Review is moving forward in a transparent, comprehensive, consistent and collegial manner.
-Academic and Administrative Task Force Reports have been shared with the York community; their release marks the beginning of the Response Phase of AAPR.
+With a focus on quality and sustainability, the Academic and Administrative Program Review reflected transparent, comprehensive, consistent and collegial values.
+Academic and Administrative Task Force Reports were shared with the York community; their release marked the beginning of the Response Phase of AAPR.

 Task Force Reports and Scatterplots are available to York employees via the YU Link AAPR site.
 An employee Passport York login will be required for access.

 The external higher education trends and challenges internal to York University made a collegial review of programs and services across the entire institution essential.
 The review has provided data relevant to the University's core activities that, in combination with other sources of information, will inform York's strategic planning over the next number of years particularly in regards to strengthening quality and financial sustainability.

 November 7, 2014

 Divisional / Faculty / Unit retreats and meetings, Response Plan Framework released

 November 2014 - December 2014

 Community Information Sessions (3), AAPRC Forum (1)

 Institutional Strategic Directions draft circulated for community input